MarujoEn/MarujoEn/README.md

 ## 🎯 Professional Objective

-Technical Systems Development student seeking an internship in IT Support or Administrative areas with exclusive availability during morning hours (until 13:00), compatible with technical course schedule.
+Technical Systems Development student seeking an internship in IT Support or Administrative areas.

 ## 💼 Practical Experience & Projects